Here is some generalized instructions for setting up the web site

 Protocol).

-You may use any ftp program you are familiar with, one possibility
+You may use any ftp client program you are familiar with, one possibility

 is